 There is currently no push or email campaign to notify studio users of comment activity or comment flags.
 However, you can view all comments on a post and see which posts have flagged comments from Program Studio.

-There are no automatic notifications to members about other users mentioning them, replying to comments, etc. However, as a Program Manager, you can set up an Email Campaign to notify users of activity around their comments.
+Program Managers can also set up an Email Campaign to notify users via email of activity around their comments.
 Create a new email campaign from the template "Watched content digest".